Wookie93/ai-product-heroes/README.md

 **Prototype:** [👉 **View Live Demo (v0)**](https://v0-flow-craft-task-management-three.vercel.app/)

 ### 📝 Project Abstract
 This project showcases an end-to-end Product Discovery & Strategy process aimed at arresting churn in a scaling B2B SaaS startup.
 Leveraging **AI Agents** for customer simulation and **n8n automation** for market analysis, we identified a critical cross-team coordination gap (the "Simplicity Paradox").
-Based on these insights, using **OST** and **RICE** frameworks, we designed and validated a **"Coordination Bundle"**—a solution that enables scaling teams to manage complexity without losing the tool's core simplicity.
+Based on these insights, using **OST** and **RICE** frameworks, we crafted a strategy, wrote a detailed **PRD**, and validated the solution with an interactive **"Coordination Bundle" prototype**.

 ---